 Several types of devices can be connected to the Push Notification Series product’s inputs such as motion detectors, push buttons, switches, relay outputs, float switches, virtually any device that generates a dry contact closure.
 The Push Notification series offers controllers with 1, 2, 4, and 8 contact closure inputs.

-We believe this product is the missing link in so many applications.
-When combined with our current products such as the WiNet and Fusion series your imagination really is the limit to what can be done.
+We believe this product is the missing link is so many applications.
+When combines with our current products such as the WiNet and Fusion series your imagination is the limit to what can be done.

-Setup of the WiFi module configures it for connection to your wireless network.
-It also specifies where the notification packet it sent.
-This configuration is very simple using our NCD Base Station Software.
+Setup of the Ethernet module configures it for connection to your Local Area network.
+It also specifies where the notification packet is sent.
+This configuration is very simple using the module’s built in web interface.

 Things you will need

 Push Notification series controller with included Ethernet module.